paradigmn/ultrastar_pitch/README.md

 For Windows x64 there is a precompiled [executable](https://my.pcloud.com/publink/show?code=kZt3wA7ZnxhL5olW9IkS2FX7DchyBp5k4J37) available.
 Just place it in your project folder with a "note.txt" and "song.mp3" file and execute it.

 Note: Some virus scanner identify the binary as Bitcoin miner and therefore prevent the execution.
 This is unfortunate but not in my power to control.
-Either add an exception or install the python application as descriped below.
+Either add an exception or install the python application as described below.

 ## installation
 If you are using the binary, everything should run out of the box.